 Step 5 (multi-colored ONLY): Go ahead and pour all of your melted wax into the mold or container, and leave it to set for at least an hour.
 It should fill it about half way.
 Once it’s set, melt down the other half of your wax that we set aside earlier.

-Pick your second color, and then add roughly the same amount of this dye as you did your first (this will help match tones and make the candle look a little more cohesive with multiple colors).
+Pick your second color, and then add roughly the same amount of this dye as you did your first (this will help match tones and make it look a little more cohesive with multiple colors).
 Make sure your dye is well distributed.

 Step 6: Once your dye is fully distributed, pour about an inch of the wax into your half-filled container or mold.
 Let it cool as before.
 Repeat this step until you have used your remaining wax (keeping some aside for sink holes).

-Step 7: Leave your candle to set for 2 hours, and then dig your holes and top up with your remaining wax to prevent and fix any sink holes.
-When the time comes to take it out of the mold, if you’re struggling pop it in the fridge as we discussed in our pillar candle craft above and then slide it out.
+Step 7: Leave it to set for 2 hours, and then dig your holes and top up with your remaining wax to prevent and fix any sink holes.
+When the time comes to take it out of the mold, if you’re struggling pop it in the fridge as we discussed in our pillar above and then slide it out.
 Admire your beautiful multi colored or multi tonal candle!

 Coloring Soy Wax

-Although I mostly discuss using paraffin wax in this post, I wanted give a quick overview of coloring soy wax, as it’s a bit different than coloring paraffin.
+Although I mostly discuss using paraffin wax in this post, I wanted to give a quick overview of coloring soy wax flakes, as it’s a bit different than coloring paraffin.

 Soy wax, in general, doesn’t color as well as other types of wax.
-Don’t ask me why, because we really don’t need to know all that science just to make my own candles.
+Don’t ask me why, because we really don’t need to know all that science just to make one.
 All you need to know is that soy wax doesn’t take to dye as well, and that’s that.

 I’ve found highly concentrated dye flakes to be much more efficient at coloring this type of wax than the standard block dye.
 If the flakes are particularly dark (as in purple and red look almost black before you add it to your wax) then you’re on the right track.